SimonHegele/LUTR/README.md

 - Long read mapping with Minimap2 (or input of mapped reads)
 - Assembly with StringTie

+**noUTR**
+Generating UTR-clipped annotations of coding genes Caution: Does not create exons, use agat_convert_gxf2gxf.pl!

 ## 4 LUTR workflow

 ### Step 1: Gene pair slice extraction